DerGoogler/Hentai-Web-Core/README.md

 - Option to keep the screen on
 - Option to inspect the app with an console
 - Option to login with an fingerprint
-- Option to use custom themes (Need to make self or download)
 - Custom scripting

 ## Windows